chris-anderson67/VotePledge/Readme.md

 #Vote Pledge App experiment 0.3.5
 ###Chris Anderson
-- Users will pledge to vote on election day
+- Users will pledge to vote on election day -

 #### Current:
 Migrated to SQL lite, deploying to Heroku

-##Plan:
+## Plan:
 - v0.1: users should be able to sign up - and be verified by email
         - no password or login, simply adding their email